sirjeff/larablog/README.md

 ## Pre-requisites

 - MySQL
-- PHP
+- PHP 7.4 with 'php7.4' as the path
+ (this was back back then!)
-- Composer
+- Composer v1
+- Git

 ## Installation

-`composer create-project sirjeff/larablog /FUL-PATH-TO-BLOG/ 1.1`
+`composer create-project sirjeff/larablog /FULL-PATH-TO-BLOG/ 1.2.6`

 [Please see 'Install_and_Setup'](Install_and_Setup.md)